yonahforst/jbuilder_cache_multi/README.md

 Adds cache_collection! method, useful when iterating over a collection.
 The main advantage is that it will try to use fetch_multi from rails (if available in rails and supported by the cache) to query the cache.

 fetch_muti uses read_multi (supported by memcache) to retreive multiple items in one go.
 This means less queries to the cache == faster responses.
-If items are not found, they are writen to the cache (individualy, at the moment).
+If items are not found, they are writen to the cache (individualy. memcache doesn't support writing items in batch...yet).

 ## Installation